OptimalDesignLab/PDESolver.jl/doc/interfaces.md

                     array is 2 x 2 x `numFaceNodes` x number of faces shared with this process.
 `jac_sharedface`: similar to `coords_sharedface`, `jac` interpolated to faces
-                  betweet a local element and a non-local element.
+                  between a local element and a non-local element.
 Each array is `numFaceNodes` x number of faces shared with this process.

 ####Boundary Condition Data